hipsterkid/rest_controller/README.md

-# Universal REST controller with AutoRender and Authentication
+# Universal REST controller with PermitParams, AutoRender and Authentication

 This is a sample __Rails 8__ application with some fun (_not boring_) stuff:

 * Universal __Rest module__ for controllers
+* Universal __PermitParams module__ for controllers
 * Universal __AutoRender module__ in for makes actions responsable
 * Universal __Authentication module__ with param Token service (blank)